UML-Cyber-Security/CCDC_Practice_Infrastructure/Admin/Infrastructure/Harvister/Network Creation/README.md

 * Replace `MACADDR` with the *MAC* address of the interface you found earlier.
 * Replace `IP/SUBNET` with the IP address you are assigning to the machine, and the subnet the network will be a part of (how many network bits are there!?!).

+> [!IMPORTANT]
+> You will need to make sure the new file has the proper permissions, use `chmod 600 FILE` on the 51-static.yaml file.

 An example configuration is as follows:
 ```